varmoh/k8s_helm_deployment/README.md

 Currently no issues.
 If you find any, let me know.

 ## To do
- - Separating variabls into two files,for current test they are in one but they should be 2 different "configure" files
+ - Separating variables into two files,for current test they are in one but they should be 2 different "configure" files
  - Add a possibility to use 2 config files within one deploy, currently script supports one config file at a time